 You must spend $35 or $50 (before tax), depending on where you live, to get free delivery.
 The delivery fee in my area is $4.99 if you don’t meet the threshold.

 If you’re using Amazon Fresh as your main source of groceries, you likely won’t have a problem meeting the free delivery spend.
 However, if you’re thinking of using it as a filler between trips to the store, this service may not be worth the extra fee.

-One other thing I noticed is that Amazon Fresh doesn’t allow substitution choices like some other grocery services.
-Amazon says it may substitute the item with a similar product, and if that happens, you’ll see it listed in the delivery or pickup confirmation email.
+One other thing I noticed is that Amazon Fresh doesn’t allow you to make choices about substitutions like some other grocery delivery services such as Instacart.
+Amazon says it may substitute unavailable items with similar products, and if that happens, you’ll see it listed in the delivery or pickup confirmation email.

-If an item becomes unavailable and Amazon doesn’t replace it, you won’t be charged for that item.
-Amazon also says that if a replacement is necessary you’ll be charged either the lesser of the two prices or nothing at all for the substituted item.
+If an item is unavailable and Amazon doesn’t replace it, you won’t be charged for that item.
+Amazon also says that if a replacement is necessary, you likely won’t be charged at all for the substituted item.

 Once you’re satisfied with everything in your cart, click “Proceed to Checkout.”

-You’ll be taken to the Amazon equivalent of the candy rack next to the register where they’ll try to get you to make an impulse purchase.
-When I placed my order I gave in and made an impulse buy; there were cookies front and center and I just couldn’t resist.
+You’ll be taken to the Amazon equivalent of the candy rack next to the register where they try to get you to make an impulse purchase.
+When I placed my order I gave in and made an impulse buy: There were cookies front and center, and I just couldn’t resist.

-You can avoid making these last-minute decisions by keeping your shopping list close by until you’ve completed your purchase.
+You can potentially avoid facing these last-minute decisions by keeping your shopping list close by until you’ve completed your purchase.

 4. Schedule Your Order